 Hit the streets.
 Change the world.

 Charity Miles is a free mobile application that allows you to raise money for any one of a list of selected charities, including (RED).
 This is a way to engage in the spirit of my Breaking the Cycle South Pole expedition.
-While I am training and then slogging it out over the ice and snow, I invite you to be a part of my team – Kate Leeming – improve your own fitness and wellbeing and at the same time raise funds to support the fight against AIDS in Africa.
+During my preparatory expeditions and then while I am slogging it out over the ice and snow, I invite you to be a part of my team – Breaking the Cycle – improve your own fitness and wellbeing and at the same time raise funds to support the fight against AIDS in Africa.

 Here’s how to get started (taken from the Charity Miles website)

-Simply turn on the app, choose (RED) as your charity, select Kate Leeming as your team and press start.
+Simply turn on the app, choose (RED) as your charity, select Breaking the Cycle as your team and press start.
 As you exercise, we’ll track your distance and the money earned.
-When you’re finished, accept your sponsorship, spread the word via social media, and we’ll send you a note confirming your good work.
+When you’re finished, accept your sponsorship, spread the word via social media, and you’ll receive a note confirming your good work.

 Why HIV/AIDS in Africa?